Don't Look Behind You: Plot

 This story starts out in Norwood, Virginia.
 April Corrigan is a 17-year-old girl who is an amazing tennis player with long blonde hair and is referred to as "Princess April."
-She's generally a smart and nice girl, albeit somewhat conceited.
+She's generally a smart and nice girl, and very content with her life.

 As the story begins, April is a junior in high school, a hotshot player on her school's tennis team and is dating senior Steve Chandler.
 Her younger brother Bram is about 9 or 10.
 One day, April is signed out of school early by her maternal grandmother Lorelei.
 Her father, who works for the FBI, has been testifying against his boss in a drug smuggling case involving an airline; someone shot at him in the courtroom that day.
 Her FBI agent uncle thinks it would be safer if they were out of their house for the remainder of the trial.
 He relocates them to a hotel and assigns them a bodyguard.

 As the trial goes on, the Corrigans become bored.
 April is resentful at being away from Steve.
 When her requests to call him are denied by their bodyguard, she surreptitiously writes and sends him a letter.
 A few days later, hitman Mike Vamp attempts to break into their hotel room.
 They are saved, but their bodyguard is killed.

-April's uncle arranges for the Corrigans to go into Witness Protection.
-They are relocated to a small Florida town and advised to remain as anonymous as possible.
-This, combined with limited finances and a discovery that Steve and her former best friend are dating, makes April even more determined to re-connect with her old life.

-Eventually, this becomes too much and she sets out to do so by flying back to Norwood with the intention of living with her maternal grandmother until she starts college.
-Upon arriving, she discovers that too much has changed for her to go back to her old life, and that she may have put her family in grave danger with her actions.